rayhankinan/distributed-ticketing-and-reservation-system/client-service/README.md

 | PATCH | /v1/ticket/webhook| Webhook for booking status |
 | DELETE | /v1/ticket/:id | Delete ticket |

-The body and header for all APIs can be seen in the Postman collection.
+The body and header for all APIs can be seen in the Postman collection inside `client-service` folder.
 ## How To Start

 From the root of this repository, run `docker-compose up`.